openiris/IRIS/README.md

 which enables easy development of modules and applications.
 Moreover, IRIS provides much better performance.

+IRIS is implemented by Java, and providing REST-based programming interface.
+The REST Apis are compliant with that of Floodlight to guarantee the App programmers to easily port their Floodlight modules to IRIS.

 The complete source code of this project will be released at the end of August.

 Byungjoon Lee